![]() | |||

 Porter's "tank" engines had no tenders.
 Instead the water they needed was carried in tanks right on the locomotive.
 On this model, the tank wraps around the boiler, giving the locomotive a "potbelly" appearance.
 Without a tender, an engineer could switch cars much more efficiently, and the weight of the water over the axles gave tank engines additional traction.
 This helped make Porter's tank engines mighty for their size - they could fit almost anywhere, pulling heavy loads over hastily-laid track.
 Though the earliest Porters were build well before the turn of the century, many stayed in service until well into the 1950s.
 This model has vertical panelling to represent a wooden cab.
 It is painted a soft black color but has no road name in case you want to add your own.
 Features of this model include:

-A Pennsylvania version of the Porter 0-4-0T also available.
+A Unlettered DCC-equipped 0-4-0T with Horizontal Panels.
+This is another version of the Porter 0-4-0T.
 Its cab represents a slightly different construction, which could represent "all-metal," however.
+This one has DCC, but not sound.
+It is slightly older stock but costs less, so that's a plus.

 Paneled, Unlettered 0-4-2T - When a Porter might have to go beyond easy access to fuel, the Porter company recommended these 0-4-2T locomotives.
 The non-powered trailing wheels supported an extra-large fuel compartment.
 A special counterbalancing design kept most of the weight on the drivers, though.
 Like their little 0-4-0T brothers, these Porters could run on almost any kind of track.
 This model has all of the same features as the 0-4-0T described above.
 The cab on this version represents a wooden panel.